Making The Invisible Visible: The Plastician

 — La Touche

-What if jewelry could be more than decoration—powerful enough to challenge tradition, tell stories, and redefine identity?
-Paris-based plastician artist and artisan Alizee Quitman answers that question with innovative work that reshapes how we think about jewelry and its purpose.
+What if jewelry could challenge tradition, tell stories, and redefine identity?
+Paris-based plastician artist and artisan Alizee Quitman doesn’t just ask this question—she answers it with every bold, unapologetic piece she creates.

-Alizee’s designs are unapologetically bold, straddling the line between weaponry and wearable art.
-Influenced by military aesthetics, BDSM, and digital-age technology, her pieces envelop the body like exoskeletons—structures that protect and provoke.
-These designs challenge traditional femininity, redefining it as powerful, dangerous, and assertive.
-She credits much of this ethos to her grandmother, whose strength inspires the “chic, powerful, dangerous woman” Alizee envisions through her work.
-Her ongoing collaboration with Marine Serre, a leader in upcycled fashion, further amplifies her ability to merge sustainability with avant-garde design, crafting pieces that elevate everyday materials into symbols of empowerment.
+She credits much of this ethos to her grandmother, a woman of strength and resilience who inspired the “chic, powerful, dangerous woman” Alizee envisions through her work.
+Her ongoing collaboration with Marine Serre, a leader in upcycled fashion, amplifies this vision.
+Together, they elevate everyday materials into wearable symbols of empowerment.

 Next